My Twin Birth Story (Trigger Warning)

 Leaving hospital felt terrifying but amazing.
 Free to be the mother to them i’d craved to be and arriving home with them was incredible.
 Seeing my boys come home and cuddle them for the first time (but i remember being very harshly protective of them too), and being a family unit of 6 in our own home was all i’d desired.
 It didn’t last like that for long.
 I’ll begin my breastfeeding and reflux story in another post…

-My point in telling you about my twin birth is to highlight the urgent need for more help for parents with babies in NICU and SBCU.
+My point in telling you about my twin birth is to highlight the urgent need for more help for parents with babies in NICU and SCBU.
 If there had been a sympathetic word or two, demonstrations on how to care for babies with all the wires and tubes, proper explanations of what’s going on and more efforts to understand what we’d been going through it would have helped a little.
 Then, sessions with a psychotherapist starting while I was there and ongoing for months afterwards would have prevented the PND that commenced.
 I remember having to wait for ages for the doctors to do their rounds and then not discussing with us the outcomes for a while, so perhaps this can be dealt with in a more humane fashion too.

-The shock of having a baby in NICU and the sadness and desperation of having a baby in SBCU really need to be dealt with with an empathetic, sympathetic, kind and caring member of staff, specifically appointed to do just that.
+The shock of having a baby in NICU and the sadness and desperation of having a baby in SCBU really needs to be dealt with by an empathetic, sympathetic, kind and caring member of staff, specifically appointed to do just that.
 I appreciate that staff are often doing the best they can in circumstances and an environment that doesn’t lend itself to all of the above suggestions, however, having someone specifically for that role would mean that parents would hopefully be prevented from developing other mental health issues further down the line and would feel cared for and understood at the time.